 In general, a search of [a person] [a person’s [residence] [property]] is unreasonable under the Fourth Amendment if the search is not authorized by a search warrant.
 [A “search warrant” is a written order signed by a judge that permits a law enforcement officer to search a particular person, place, or thing.]
 Under an exception to this rule, a search warrant is not required and a search is reasonable if the search is incident to a lawful arrest.

-[I instruct you that the arrest of the plaintiff was a lawful arrest.]
-[I instruct you that the arrest of the plaintiff was a lawful arrest if [insert applicable legal standard; i.e., insert elements to show probable cause to arrest for a particular crime]].
+[I instruct you that the arrest of the plaintiff [name] was a lawful arrest.]
+[I instruct you that the arrest of the plaintiff [name] was a lawful arrest if [insert applicable legal standard; i.e., insert elements to show probable cause to arrest for a particular crime]].

 A search is “incident to” a lawful arrest if: